edgedb/edgedb/docs/internals/backend_ha.rst

 available or not.

-During backend failover, no frontend connections will be closed; instead, all incoming queries with fail with a retryable error until failover has completed successfully.
+During backend failover, no frontend connections will be closed; instead, all incoming queries will fail with a retryable error until failover has completed successfully.
 If the query originates from a client that supports retrying transactions, these queries may be retried by the client until the backend connection is restored and the query can be properly resolved.